Jack Aldous

-Jack Aldous (born 3 April 1991) is an English professional rugby league footballer who last played for Hunslet in Betfred League 1.
+Jack Aldous (born 3 April 1991) is an English professional rugby league footballer who plays for Goole Vikings in RFL League 1.

 Playing career

 Newcastle Thunder

 He previously played for the York City Knights until signing for Newcastle Thunder in October 2016.

 Hunslet RLFC

 On 26 December 2019 it was announced that Aldous had signed for Hunslet.
 He signed a new one-year deal with the club for the 2021 season, but made no further appearances for Hunslet due to work commitments.

+Goole Vikings

+On 21 October 2024 it was reported that he had signed for Goole Vikings in the RFL League 1.